fluxcd/flux2/docs/roadmap/index.md

 - [ ]  Implement an image scanning controller
 - [x]  <span style="color:grey">Design the automation component</span>
 - [ ]  Implement the image scan/patch/push workflow
-- [ ]  Integrate the new components in the toolkit assembler
+- [ ]  Integrate the new components in the Flux CLI
 - [ ]  Create a migration guide from Flux annotations

 ## The road to Helm Operator v2